-The allowance for doubtful accounts is a reduction of the total amount of accounts receivable appearing on a company’s balance sheet.
-The allowance for doubtful accounts represents management’s best estimate of the amount of accounts receivable that will not be paid by customers.
+The allowance for doubtful accounts is paired with and offsets accounts receivable.
+The allowance represents management’s best estimate of the amount of accounts receivable that will not be paid by customers.
 When the allowance is subtracted from accounts receivable, the remainder is the total amount of receivables that a business actually expects to collect.

 For example, a company records $10,000,000 of sales to several hundred customers, and projects (based on historical experience) that it will incur 1% of this amount as bad debts, though it does not know exactly which customers will default.
 It records the 1% of projected bad debts as a $100,000 debit to the Bad Debt Expense account and a $100,000 credit to the Allowance for Doubtful Accounts.
 The Bad Debt Expense is charged to expense right away, and the Allowance for Doubtful Accounts becomes a reserve account that offsets the account receivable of $10,000,000 (for a net receivable outstanding of $9,900,000).